 3D Energy Drink has taken a minimalist approach.
 Their 16 ounce cans tend to be plain, with just a few pieces of information on the front.
 There are no pictures and no need for them either.

-There are currently ten flavors to choose from, including options like Green (Citrus Mist), Orange (Sunburst), Pink (Cotton Candy), and Chrome.
+There are currently ten flavors to choose from, including options like Citrus Dew, Alphaland (lemonade), Galaxy Lime, Grape, and Sunburst (tropical fruit).
 You can order the energy drinks online or find them in local stores like Walmart or GNC.

-The drink includes beta-alanine, vitamin B12, N-acetyl-L-tyrosine, and niacin, but it lacks many familiar energy ingredients, like guarana and taurine.
+The drink includes beta-alanine, citrulline, N-acetyl-L-tyrosine, and betaine, but it lacks many familiar energy ingredients, like guarana and taurine.
 This is partly because the drink targets people who are working out.

 The carbonated version has a similar balance of ingredients and contains 200 mg of caffeine as well.
-The biggest difference is size, as the carbonated drinks contain 16 ounces rather than 11.7.
+The biggest difference is size, as the carbonated drinks contain 16 ounces rather than 12, so they’re not as concentrated.

 Monster